How to prevent diabetes is a question that lingers in the minds of most people. What can you do to control or prevent it?

 1. How to prevent diabetes by Being active.

 Inactivity is the number one cause of most diseases including diabetes in the western world today.
-Not doing any form of physical exercise can cause accumulation of fat around body tissues.
+Not doing any form of physical exercise can cause the accumulation of fat around body tissues.

 Coupled with that, too much fat makes it hard for the body to regulate glucose.
 Fat also contributes to the accumulation of cholesterol in the body.